degreepath/auditor/tests/snapshots/2018-19/major/german.md

 ## Electives
 For this section, you must both:

-- complete either the “Language” (optional) or “In Translation” (optional) requirement
+- complete one requirement from among “Language” (optional), “Interim In German” (optional), or “In Translation” (optional)

 - and have the following be true:
-    1. given the results of the “Langauge” and “In Translation” requirements,
+    1. given the results of the “Langauge”, “Interim In German”, and “In Translation” requirements,
     2. there must be at least three courses

 ### Language
 For this requirement, you must take GERM 232.

+### Interim In German
+> Note: You may count one German Interim abroad towards this requirement.

+For this requirement, you must have done what the note says.
+This must be verified and set by the registrar.

 ### In Translation
 For this requirement, you must take exactly one course from among the following: